-- 1) prepare and upload a statistical analysis plan - 2) Participate in a workshop where the statistical analysis plan is presented and constructive criticism is provided to other statistical analysis plans - 3) Prepare and upload a portfolio of solutions to exerciese posed during the course module
+- 1) Prepare and upload a statistical analysis plan - 2) Participate in a workshop where the statistical analysis plan is presented and constructive criticism is provided to other statistical analysis plans

-The exam will be an oral exam, where the students draw and explains an exercise from the portfolio or the statistical analysis plan.
+The exam will be an oral exam, where the students draw and explains a topic from the module.
+The questions will focus on the statistical analysis plan and the exercises conducted during the module and therefore the submission of the statistical analysis plan is mandatory.
+The students are advised to have prepared a portfolio of solutions to the exercises but this is not mandatory.
 The exam lasts for 20 min including assessment.
 The course responsible and lectures will be examiner and internal censor.
-The exercise portfolio and the statistical analysis plan are available during the exam.
+Students are welcome to bring the statistical analysis plan and exercise portfolio to the exam.
 The course will be graded Passed/Not Passed.

-Decision-Analytic Modelling and Trial-Based Evaluations in Health Economics / Beslutningsanalytisk modellering og forsøgsbaserede evalueringer indenfor sundhedsøkonomi Profile: MMA 5 ECTS Module code: MEDMS20K2 5
+Decision-Analytic Modelling and Trial-Based Evaluations in Health Economics / Beslutningsanalytisk modellering og forsøgsbaserede evalueringer indenfor sundhedsøkonomi

+Profile: MMA 5 ECTS